-- The Document Review is conducted by eight to fourteen reviewers in principle in each Section-specific Committee.
-They will review each research proposal based on the Research Proposal Document, as well as review comments and the results of overseas reviews prepared by researchers in the close field of specialization (about three reviewers from domestic research institutions preparing the review comments and about three reviewers belonging to overseas research institutions conducting overseas reviews). - As a general rule, the Document Review will be conducted after a Preliminary Screening (examination of certain parts of the Research Proposal Document by the Section-specific Committees) and "Overseas Reviews" (conducted by researchers at overseas research institutions).
+- The Document Review will be performed by eight to fourteen reviewers in principle in each Section-specific Committee.
+They will review each research proposal based on the Research Proposal Document, as well as "Review Comments" and the results of "Overseas Reviews" prepared by researchers in the close field of specialization (about three reviewers from domestic research institutions preparing the review comments, and about three overseas reviewers belonging to overseas research institutions conducting overseas reviews).
+Proposals that receive extremely low marks in the overseas reviews will not be adopted. - As a general rule, the Document Review will be conducted after a Preliminary Screening (examination of certain parts of the Research Proposal Document by the Section-specific

+Committees).
 Preliminary screening will not be held if the number of applications is limited.